Welcome to the Impact Investing Guide

-Family offices were the sector’s pioneer investors due to them being less tied by institutional constraints, able to assume higher investment risk and frequently having values that align with the sector.
-However investments now happen across asset classes in both private and public markets ranging from small, geographically focused social venture capital firms to huge global public equity funds.
+Family offices were the sector’s pioneer investors due to being less tied by institutional constraints, able to assume higher investment risk and frequently having values that align with the sector.
+However impact investments now happen across asset classes in both private and public markets ranging from small, geographically focused impact venture capital firms to huge global public equity funds.
 Recent financial innovations such as blended finance, outcomes contracts and social impact bonds are helping to accelerate capital deployed to impact investments.

 It is worth taking a moment to note that environmental, social and governance (ESG) investing and socially responsible investing (SRI) are similar yet different terms, clarification of which can be found on the Guide’s asset management page.

 Whilst optimising risk and return is a well understood investment concept, things get more complex when adding impact to the equation.
 A good place to start understanding impact is the most commonly adopted yardstick for international development – the United Nation’s Sustainable Development Goals.
 Released in 2015, the 17 goals and their 304 indicators were adopted by world leaders as shared global targets for 2030.
 The goals represent a common call to action for governments, businesses and individuals; to understand the scale of the challenges ahead it’s well worth scanning UN Resolution A/RES/70/1 titled ‘Transforming our world: the 2030 Agenda for Sustainable Development‘.

 The PRI’s Market Map helps by classifying impact into 10 thematic areas: